-It is commonly taught that submission to Biblical law serves to restrain evil and thus progress righteousness, progress sanctification.
-This thinking assumes that Biblical law moves the actual righteousness of a believer (of "state") toward the righteousness they possess in the sight of God (of "status").
+As already noted, it is commonly taught that submission to Biblical law serves to restrain evil and thus progress righteousness, progress sanctification.
+This thinking assumes that Biblical law moves the actual righteousness of a believer (state) toward the righteousness they possess in the sight of God (status).
 So when the law is placed over a believer, so the theory goes, it serves to suppress sinfulness and help shape the believer into the image of Christ.
 Such thinking prompts many Christians to believe that it is in the struggle to keep Biblical law that they are changed into the image of Christ, that they are sanctified.

-This type of thinking has always been with us.
+This understanding of God's Law has always been with us.
 Consider the following three examples:

-ii] Pietism emphasised sanctification over justification, limiting justification to the forgiveness of former sins, and teaching that sanctification progressed through faithful obedience to the law.
+ii] Pietism emphasized sanctification over justification, limiting justification to the forgiveness of former sins, and teaching that sanctification progressed through faithful obedience to the law.

 iii] Rationalism, particularly Kant, reinforced the view that sanctification is a process of moral renewal which advances by means of an effort of the will applied to the law of God.

-None-the-less, we see in the struggle to keep the sexual laws a suppressing of the brutish nature and thus a means of conformity to the image of Christ.
+We see in the struggle to keep God's laws a suppressing of our brutish nature and thus a means of conformity to the image of Christ.
 We believe our sanctification progresses in the struggle, yet day-by-day we "fall short of the glory of God".
 Unwilling to see our advance in Christ-likeness halted, we are forced to deny failure, bury the guilt and sublimate it into some form of righteous indignation.
-All of a sudden the sexual immorality of our society becomes a hot issue and one to be strongly denounced.
+All of a sudden easy divorce in our society becomes a hot issue and one to be strongly denounced.
 Picking specks out of the eyes of others helps us to ignore the log in our own.